Hyperion64/web-monitor/README.md

 # web-monitor

-Web-monitor is a Clojure-based tool that scrapes websites and notifies the user when new elements are detected with the use of CSS selectors.
-It will extract all text and links found inside the specified elements.
-This can be useful if you want to know when a new article, video, album, etc. has been published on a website.
-It is also possible to filter the content for certain keywords, number values and length.
-Web-monitor will store the found content in a SQLite database which can be accessed while web-monitor is running for integration with other applications.
-Currently rss and the matrix protocol are available by default but you can also specify a custom script that web-monitor will pass the content to or get print output in JSON format for piping it into other programs.
-Before using web-monitor for rss, check out the Awesome-rss browser extension.
-A lot of websites have rss feeds that you will miss otherwise.
+web-monitor is a universal web-scraper written in Clojure with a notification system attached.
+It is mostly meant to be applied to reoccurring elements with the same css to get notifications if a new article, video, product, etc. entry has been published.
+But it can also be used to monitor changes of one specific element of a website.
+Of course you can filter elements with different criteria which even involves accessing the page an element is linking to and applying the filter to elements there.

+Receive said notifications via matrix, rss, std output, pipe it into your own script or simply read out the SQLite database.

 ## Installation

 * Only works on Linux.

-* The program is available as a jar in the web-monitor.tar file which also contains all the other relevant files to run it.
+* The program is available as a jar in the web-monitor.tar file that you can find under releases, which also contains all the other relevant files to run it.
+This file can be found under "Releases".
 You will need Java 11 to run that jar file.
 Learn how to start it under **How to start it**.

-* Or just clone the repo and us leiningen.
+* Or just clone the repo and use leiningen.
 But then it will be completely compiled everytime and there is no reason to get leiningen for it unless you want to modify the code.

 * To scrape websites with JavaScript loading enabled, web-monitor also requires Firefox and a compatible Geckodriver version.
 Ensure Geckodriver is executable in your system path.